ploneintranet/ploneintranet/docs/development/components/case-management.rst

 Introduction
 ============

-The main distinction between Adaptive Case Management (ACM) and “normal” workflows as used in Business Process Modeling (BPM), is that the traditional BPM paradigm uses workflows to enforce proscribed end-to-end processes, whereas ACM focuses not on constraining the full process, but rather provides “process snippets” which can be recombined by knowledge workers on the fly.
+The main distinction between Adaptive Case Management (ACM) and "normal" workflows as used in Business Process Modeling (BPM), is that the traditional BPM paradigm uses workflows to enforce proscribed end-to-end processes, whereas ACM focuses not on constraining the full process, but rather provides “process snippets” which can be recombined by knowledge workers on the fly.

 We can conceive of Cases as being composed of Tasks.
 A Case process is not completely proscribed at the Case level. **Tasks are the core process objects**.